 Financial Aid for Study Abroad

-Financial Aid is available for students who participate in a study abroad program.
+Financial Aid is available for students who participate in a CMU approved study abroad program.
 However, you must be formally accepted into a study abroad program through the Office of International Education/Study Abroad before aid eligibility can be determined.
 The Study Abroad advisor will provide you with a budget sheet detailing the costs of your program.
 This budget sheet, in combination with the Free Application for Federal Student Aid (FAFSA) will be used to calculate how much money you will be awarded for the program you plan to study.
+We recommend all students planning to study abroad meet with a financial aid advisor to discuss your financial aid eligibility.

 Types of Financial Aid